 Embracing a consumerfocused approach in all my roles has been hugely valuable to my mindset and decision-making process.
-I'd also say focus on your abilities and understand what drives you as a professional rather than fixating on certain roles, you never know where your career may take you and generic skills and a focus on personal development will help you achieve in whatever you do.
+I'd also say focus on your abilities and understand what drives you as a professional rather than fixating on certain roles, you never know where your career may take you and generic skills and a focus on personal development will help you achieve in to advance diversity and inclusion?